The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

-Also it is well known that there exists a polynomial $P_2$ such that $P_2(A)=A^{-1}$. \end{proof} The next proposition is not a surprising fact.
-The proof comes easy by using a result in \cite{permutationmatrices}. \begin{prop} Consider a skewsymmetric matrix $A \in \matrices{N}{N}$ of rank $R$, such that the matrix $\abs{A} $ (obtained by substituting each non zero element in $A$ by its absolute value) is a permutation matrix.
+Also it is well known that there exists a polynomial $p_2$ such that $p_2(A)=A^{-1}$.
+Setting $p:=p_1\circ p_2$, which is again a polynomial with real coefficients, we obtain our desired polynomial. \end{proof} The next proposition is not a surprising fact.
+The proof follows easily by using a result in \cite{permutationmatrices}. \begin{prop} Consider a skew-symmetric matrix $A \in \matrices{N}{N}$ of rank $R$, such that the matrix $\abs{A} $ (obtained by substituting each nonzero element in $A$ by its absolute value) is a partial permutation matrix (so that some rows might be zero).
 Then there exists a permutation matrix $P$ such that

 \end{prop}